raphaellndr/sudoku-front-end/README.md

 - Clickable logo that redirects to the landing page.
 - Navigation: **Play**, **Solver**, **About**, **Leaderboard**.
+- Leaderboard that displays top players ranked by total points.
 - **Dark/Light Mode** toggle.
 - **Sign In / Sign Out** button.
 - **Profile** (only if authenticated).